autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cross-domain-messaging.md

 It is also possible to use the [Auto SDK](https://develop.autonomys.xyz/sdk/auto-xdm)’s `@autonomys/auto-xdm` package to submit these transactions if you’d like to automate them in some way.

-### Talisman Shortcut
+### Auto EVM domain to consensus with Talisman

-Due to the way the Unified Accounts feature of the Subwallet works, sending tokens from XDM to Consensus is quite involved.
-If you use the [Talisman Wallet](/wallets/talisman), it is much more like sending tokens from Consensus to EVM.
+Transferring tokens from XDM to Consensus can be tricky in SubWallet because of its Unified Accounts design.
+With the [Talisman Wallet](/wallets/talisman), the flow is far simpler—just as easy as sending tokens from Consensus to EVM.

 In your wallet you should have both a consensus account and an EVM account listed.

 ![Talisman](/img/doc-imgs/additional-guides/XDM-13.png)

 Make sure that you have some funds in your EVM wallet.
-In these examples, there are 10 tAI3 in both the consensus and EVM accounts.
+For this demonstration, there are 10 tAI3 tokens in both the consensus and EVM accounts.

 ![Talisman](/img/doc-imgs/additional-guides/XDM-14.png)